Liz Cheney Is Ready to Lose. But She’s Not Ready to Quit.

 It’s easy to hear other sounds of a White House bid in Ms. Cheney’s rhetoric.

 In Cheyenne, she conveyed the concerns of “mothers” and what she described as their hunger for “someone competent.”
-Having once largely scorned identity politics — Ms. Cheney was just the female legislator who wouldn’t pose for a photo of the women of Congress after 2018 — she now freely discusses gender and her perspective as a mother.
+Having once largely scorned identity politics — Ms. Cheney was the only female legislator not to pose for a photo of the women of Congress after 2018 — she now freely discusses gender and her perspective as a mother.

 “Nowadays, for the most part, men are leading the world, and things really aren’t going very well,” she said in June, speaking at the Ronald Reagan Presidential Library in Simi Valley, California.